passthings/FilDeep/README.md

 ### Dataset

-The dataset is large, so we upload it on the Internet.
-[Download]() the data,  extract it and put it in the `./data` folder.
+The dataset is large, so we will upload it on the Internet in the near future.
+Download the data,  extract it and put it in the `./data` folder.

 ### Train